tkunstek/serverless-authentication-boilerplate/README.md

 **Few small issues with Serverless v.0.5.**

-For now you need to do some manual adjustment with Custom Authorizer and CORS in AWS Console.
+For now you need to do some manual adjustment with Custom Authorizer in AWS Console.
 Project install with name parameter doesn't seem to work either, so boilerplate is installed with default name 'serverless-authentication-boilerplate'.

 ## Installation